Taiko2k/Tauon/docs/guide.md

 There is currently no built in support for tag editing.

 An external tag editor can be used.
 See config.txt for linking to an external editor from the track menu (TRACK MENU -> META... -> Edit tags with xxxx).
-Is configured for MusicBrainz Picard by default.
+This is configured for MusicBrainz Picard by default.

 Note: While editing tracks externally, make sure not to change the track file names.
-You should use the rename tracks function built into Tauon Music Box under TRACK MENU -> META... -> RENAME TRACKS
+If you wish to change the filenames after you have imported them, use the rename tracks function under TRACK MENU -> META... -> RENAME TRACKS.

-Bug: Linking to Picard fails with Unicode paths on windows
+Bug: Linking to Picard fails with Unicode paths on windows.

 ### Importing/Exporting Playlists